bytecodealliance/wasmtime/cranelift/docs/langref.rst

 -----------------

-A SIMD vector type represents a vector of values from one of the scalar types (:type:`bool`, integer, and floating point).
+A SIMD vector type represents a vector of values from one of the scalar types (boolean, integer, and floating point).
 Each scalar value in a SIMD type is called a *lane*.
 The number of lanes must be a power of two in the range 2-256.

 .. type:: i%Bx%N